Wednesday, December 16, 2009

 The Tower wasn't dedicated to "God" but instead to Man's glory and according to the Bible we were intended to be scattered

-OK, fine, whatever.
+across the Earth, OK, fine, whatever.
 I don't see why God would begrudge us knowledge or using our faculties, but in a very simple back and white

 interpretation, sure, don't challenge the Old Testament big guy...